And greetings, welcome back, ladies and gentlemen.

 They were very proud of it.

-I know you've heard me say hybrids, this hybrids, but this is an SUV.
+I know you've heard me say hybrids, this, hybrids, but this is an SUV.

 And this is a hog hybrid.

-This isn't, you know, this is not an anti-global warming car.
+This is not an anti-global warming car.

 Anyway, here's the point.